Taxation of international executives.

 What are the compliance requirements for tax returns in Uganda?

-Pay as You Earn (PAYE) - Filing by the employer is on a monthly basis by the 15th day of the month subsequent to the month in which payment was made.
+Pay as You Earn (PAYE) - Filing by the employer is on a monthly basis by the 15th day of the month following the month in which payment was made.

-Individual Income Tax returns are filed by 30th September (1st Provisional return), 30th June (amended provisional Return) and by the end of six months after the end of the year (Final Return) Please note that the provisional tax is paid in four installments on a quarterly basis.
+Individual Income Tax returns are filed by 30th September (1st Provisional return), 30th June (amended provisional Return) and 31 December being the end of six months after the end of the year (Final Return).
+Please note that the provisional tax is paid in four installments on a quarterly basis.

 Rental income is taxed separately from other incomes earned.
-The tax on rental income is also paid on a quarterly basis as with the individual income tax returns.
+The tax on rental income is also paid on a quarterly basis as with the other income tax.

 What are the current income tax rates for residents and non-residents in Uganda?

 This is deducted within the first quarter of the Individual's fiscal year (1st July to 30th June).
 This may be submitted either as a lump sum by the 30th day of October or in 4 equal installments for the months of July, August, September and October.